ffyuanda/problems/src/ICS 32/a5/README.md

     in the main interface, then click "Show README", then you will enter an edit-and-save mode to read and modify README.md.
 If you want to save it, just click "Save README".
 And you will be all good!

+6. Other small features

+    footer_label can display various messages from the system and change back to "Ready." after displaying.

+    colored buttons and messages

+    to be continued...